Best Practices for School Emergency Management

-Past school tragedies are heartbreaking reminders of how time equals life, and that we cannot afford even one second of delayed or inaccurate correspondence with dispatchers and responders.
-Although our focus is to prevent another unthinkable tragedy, schools must be proactive and prepared for emergencies.
+Past school tragedies are heartbreaking reminders of how time equals life, and that schools in crisis cannot afford even one second of delayed or inaccurate communication with 911 dispatchers and first responders.
+While prevention is always key, schools must be proactive and prepared with robust school emergency response strategies.

-The most powerful panic button systems are customized to your emergency response protocols and enable users to directly call or text 9-1-1 and automatically share critical details, such as caller name and precise location on campus, with dispatchers.
-The system should be customized to the school’s emergency response protocols and allow staff, first responders, and incident commanders to communicate through group messaging and access your emergency operations plan.
-Systems with geolocation capabilities allow users to switch between campuses without having to worry about updating settings.
+The most powerful school panic button systems are customized to your school’s emergency response protocols.
+They enable users to connect directly with or call / text 9-1-1 and automatically share critical details, such as caller name and precise location on campus, with dispatchers.
+The system should be customized to the school’s emergency response protocols, and allow staff, first responders, and incident commanders to communicate through group messaging and access your emergency operations plan.

 TIP: Practice Response with Drills

-We cannot predict emergencies, but the more your school community is trained to respond, the less chaotic, and therefore the more successful, your emergency response will be.
+We cannot predict emergencies, but the more your school community is trained to respond, the less chaotic and the more successful your school’s emergency response will be.
 Click here to read best practices for school safety drills.

-Many schools have independent safety solutions that require separate activation.
+Many schools have invested in independent safety solutions that require separate activation.
 This disjointed process wastes valuable time and ultimately impedes response and recovery.
-Imagine if your school emergency management system, cameras, alarms, IoT devices, smart boards, and other peripherals could talk to one another.
+Imagine if your school emergency management system, cameras, alarms, IoT devices, smart boards, and other peripherals could talk to one another without having to invest in all new systems.

 What if your school safety devices and systems could talk to one another?
 Imagine having reliable, innovative technology that: